Have a question about canister? Get answers in the gear selection forum.

 Price Paid: $40

-I did a lot of research before deciding on this model and have been absolutely pleased with its perfirmance.
-(My initial stove was/is an MSR Dragonfly.
-Great liquid fuel stove for cold weather or multiperson backpacking, but bulky and very loud.)
+I did a lot of research before deciding on this model and have been absolutely pleased with its performance.
+(My initial stove was/is an MSR DragonFly.
+Great liquid fuel stove for cold weather or multiperson backpacking/camping usage, but bulky and very loud.)

 Price Paid: $35

 This is an awesome stove.
 I will admit it doesn't put out quite the heat some other stoves do, but when it all comes down to it, it is only a matter of about 30 seconds in boil time.
 The pot supports are best suited for medium size pots and are super grippy.
 I have never had trouble with pots sliding off.
 The piezo has been very reliable.
 At 3oz. you would be hard pressed to find a better stove for the money.
 Packs down super small, weighs next to nothing, and cooks fast and reliably.